BritishPandaChick/dogs/wp-content/plugins/google-site-kit/readme.txt

 == Changelog ==

-= 1.123.0 =
+= 1.124.0 =

 **Added**

+* Add setup flow to Ads Module.
+See [#8346](https://github.com/google/site-kit-wp/issues/8346).
+* Add the web tag for the Ads module.
+See [#8313](https://github.com/google/site-kit-wp/issues/8313).
+* Add the Conversion Tracking ID field to the Ads module's Setup and Settings screens.
+See [#8251](https://github.com/google/site-kit-wp/issues/8251).
+* Add Site Health information for the Ads module.
+See [#8245](https://github.com/google/site-kit-wp/issues/8245).
+* Add a notification for users who have linked AdSense and Analytics accounts when data becomes available to view in their dashboard.
+See [#8237](https://github.com/google/site-kit-wp/issues/8237).
-* Add Analytics events to AdSense + Analytics success notification.
-See [#8214](https://github.com/google/site-kit-wp/issues/8214).
+* Add Analytics events to AdSense + Analytics notification.
+See [#8213](https://github.com/google/site-kit-wp/issues/8213).
-* Add a cron task to synchronize the AdSense linked state for GA4 in the background.
-See [#8049](https://github.com/google/site-kit-wp/issues/8049).

 **Enhanced**

-* Display overlay notification to prompt AdSense + Analytics 4 users to link their accounts.
-See [#8236](https://github.com/google/site-kit-wp/issues/8236).
+* Update Consent Mode messaging to mention the UK as well as the EEA.
+See [#8443](https://github.com/google/site-kit-wp/issues/8443).
+* Update wording for sites with existing Analytics tags.
+See [#8405](https://github.com/google/site-kit-wp/issues/8405).
+* Add placeholder/prefix to the Conversion Tracking ID field in the Ads module.
+See [#8398](https://github.com/google/site-kit-wp/issues/8398).
+* Add a linked Ads account as an option to surface Consent Mode features.
+See [#8382](https://github.com/google/site-kit-wp/issues/8382).
+* Update Analytics to use new gtag infrastructure.
+See [#8273](https://github.com/google/site-kit-wp/issues/8273).
+* Add decoupled infrastructure for GTag.
+See [#8269](https://github.com/google/site-kit-wp/issues/8269).
-* Add a left-hand spinner variant of the `SpinnerButton` component.
-See [#8163](https://github.com/google/site-kit-wp/issues/8163).
+* Add a settings toggle for Audience Segmentation.
+See [#8177](https://github.com/google/site-kit-wp/issues/8177).
+* Introduce infrastructure for managing Audience settings.
+See [#8176](https://github.com/google/site-kit-wp/issues/8176).
-* Add the Audience Segmentation Info Notice as a component in Storybook.
-See [#8137](https://github.com/google/site-kit-wp/issues/8137).
+* Add the Audience Tile in its "happy path" state as a component which is viewable in Storybook.
+See [#8135](https://github.com/google/site-kit-wp/issues/8135).
-* Migrate settings from the legacy to the new Analytics module.
-See [#8082](https://github.com/google/site-kit-wp/issues/8082).
-* Replace the legacy `analytics` module with `analytics-4`.
-See [#7932](https://github.com/google/site-kit-wp/issues/7932).
+* Enhance Web Data Stream creation in Analytics setup and settings screens to allow using custom web data stream name.
+See [#6727](https://github.com/google/site-kit-wp/issues/6727).
+* Improve "Retry" behavior on All Traffic Widget.
+See [#6406](https://github.com/google/site-kit-wp/issues/6406).

 **Changed**

-* Refactor Site Kit to use a singular Analytics module.
-See [#8306](https://github.com/google/site-kit-wp/issues/8306).
-* Remove the legacy `analytics` module (UA) from Site Kit.
-See [#7843](https://github.com/google/site-kit-wp/issues/7843).
+* Migrate the Ads Conversion ID field from the Analytics module to the Ads module.
+See [#8248](https://github.com/google/site-kit-wp/issues/8248).

 **Fixed**

-* Fix a bug that prevented "Set up Google Analytics" step from appearing in Site Kit setup flow.
-See [#8397](https://github.com/google/site-kit-wp/issues/8397).
+* Fix bug that caused Top Earning Pages widget to show links in shared dashboard.
+See [#8451](https://github.com/google/site-kit-wp/issues/8451).
-* Fix bug that could cause the "Enable automatic updates" banner to appear then disappear briefly when the user has a slow internet connection.
-See [#8235](https://github.com/google/site-kit-wp/issues/8235).
+* Fix bug that caused browser console error to appear when changing Tag Manager account in Tag Manager setup/settings.
+See [#8316](https://github.com/google/site-kit-wp/issues/8316).

 [See changelog for all versions](https://raw.githubusercontent.com/google/site-kit-wp/main/changelog.txt).